coleifer/huey/docs/consumer.rst

 Alternatively, you can shutdown the consumer using ``SIGTERM`` and any running tasks will be interrupted, ensuring the process exits quickly.

+If you want to reverse the behaviour, use a ``--die-on-term`` parameter.
+If you run Huey on Heroku, you want to use this option as ``SIGTERM`` is used as a graceful shutdown signal.

 .. _consumer-restart:

 Consumer restart